siddankthep/subwallet-stellaswap-docs/create-subwallet.md

 ![Conenct wallet](/subwallet-imgs/subwallet-28.png)

 A window will appear.
-Choose the account that you would like to connect then choose **Connect**.
+Choose the account that you would like to connect then click on **Connect**.
 Approve the connection and you have successfully connected to the StellaSwap dApp!

 ![Choose accounts](/subwallet-imgs/subwallet-29.png)